Boost For First Time Buyers: 90% LTV Mortgage Products Return

 During the past few months, many platforms had previously removed their offers of higher LTV mortgages due to government lockdown restrictions impacting the housing market.

 This has, for many, restricted their ability to buy – especially for first time buyers – as they did not have sufficient capital to afford the higher deposit.

-However, with lockdown easing and restrictions lifting, the gradual return of these higher LTV rates are returning – with Nationwide leading the charge, with a focus on 90% LTV mortgage first-time buyers.
+However, with lockdown easing and restrictions lifting, the gradual return of these higher LTV rates are returning – with Virgin Money and Nationwide leading the charge, with a focus on 90% LTV mortgage first-time buyers.

 Henry Jordan, director of mortgages at Nationwide, said: “First-time buyers are vital to breathing life into the housing market and economy.
 We understand one of the biggest barriers to homeownership is raising a deposit.
 As a building society, owned by our members, we are extremely well placed to look at ways of helping people into a home of their own.
 While we will continue to monitor the market carefully, we feel it is the right time to enhance our lending, initially to those looking for their first home.
 We welcome the government’s announcement on stamp duty and hope our combined changes create a positive impact on a market that, despite being in relatively good health, is still recovering.”

 What is a 90% LTV?

 The acronym “LTV” stands for “loan-to value” – it refers to the amount of money you need to borrow in order to buy a home and the value of the home itself.

 For example: you want to buy a home which is valued at £300,000, and you have a deposit of £30,000.